JubileeLabs/backend-exercise/README.md

 ## Requirements

+1. Check out this repo and create a branch for your work
-1. Implement an endpoint /matches that takes a user's ID and returns a list of matched users.
+2. Implement an endpoint /matches that takes a user's ID and returns a list of matched users.
-2. The endpoint should accept the user ID as a query parameter.
+3. The endpoint should accept the user ID as a query parameter.
-3. Use a mock database of users with interests, relationship readiness score, gender, and sexual orientation to perform the matching.
+4. Use a mock database of users with interests, relationship readiness score, gender, and sexual orientation to perform the matching.